A survey on knowledge-enhanced multimodal learning: Graphs

 A graph structure $\mathcal{G} = \mathcal{V}, \mathcal{E}$ consists of a set of nodes $\mathcal{V}$ interconnected with weighted or unweighted edges from a set $\mathcal{E}$.
 Edges also can be either directed or undirected depending on the constrains of relationships they express.
 Considering two nodes $v_i \in \mathcal{V}, v_j \in \mathcal{V}$, their in between edge is denoted as $(v_i, v_j) \in \mathcal{E}$.
 Nodes and edges can additionally contain features.
-There are some distinct subcategories of graphs mentioned below, often present in real world data representation scenarios. \cite{graph-book}
+There are some distinct subcategories of graphs mentioned below, often present in real world data representation scenarios \cite{graph-book}.

-Different types of relationships in data raise the need for distinct edge representations, which is satisfied via \textbf{Multi-relational graphs}.
+Different types of relationships raise the need for distinct edge representations, which is satisfied via \textbf{Multi-relational graphs}.
 The edge notation needs to be altered to contain the edge type $\tau$, so that the multi-relational edge notation being $(v_i, \tau, v_j) \in \mathcal{E}$. \textbf{Heterogeneous graphs} extend multi-relational graphs by introducing varying node types, so that nodes can contain labels forming non-overlapping node sets.
-Therefore, the node set $\mathcal{V}$ can be expressed as a union of node labels, i.e. $\mathcal{V} =\mathcal{V}_1 \cup \mathcal{V}_2 \cup ... \cup \mathcal{V}_n$ for $n$ distinct and disjoint node categories.
-Those categories most often impose constrains on the edge types as well in order to remain meaningful. \textbf{Multipartite graphs} are heterogeneous graph that exclusively contain edges that connect nodes of different types.
+Therefore, the node set $\mathcal{V}$ can be expressed as a union of node labels $\mathcal{V} =\mathcal{V}_1 \cup \mathcal{V}_2 \cup ... \cup \mathcal{V}_n$ for $n$ distinct and disjoint node categories.
+Those categories most often impose constrains on the edge types as well in order to remain meaningful. \textbf{Multipartite graphs} are heterogeneous graphs which exclusively contain edges that connect nodes of different types.

-\subsection{Knowledge graphs}
+\subsection{Knowledge Graphs}

-A knowledge graph (KG) $\mathcal{G}$ is a structured representation of facts $\mathcal{F}$, which consists of entities $\mathcal{E}$, relationships $\mathcal{R}$ and semantic descriptions.
-Entities can describe either abstract concepts or actual objects, relationships form the meaningful connections between entities and semantic descriptions incorporate types and properties of those objects and relationships.
+A Knowledge Graph (KG) $\mathcal{G}$ is a structured representation of facts $\mathcal{F}$, which consist of entities $\mathcal{E}$, relationships $\mathcal{R}$ and semantic descriptions.
+Entities can describe either abstract concepts or actual objects, relationships form the meaningful connections between entities, and semantic descriptions incorporate types and properties of those objects and relationships.
 KGs are directed and heterogeneous structures that describe human knowledge in the form of triplets \textit{head - relationship - tail}, often denoted as \textit{(h, r, t)} $\in \mathcal{F}$, or equivalently \textit{subject - predicate - object}, denoted as \textit{(s, p, o)} $\in \mathcal{F}$. \cite{kg1}